-Republicans and Democrats team up for net neutrality in Washington state
+‘An issue that needs to matter’: Republicans and Democrats team up for net neutrality in Washington state

 This dynamic played out over the George W. Bush and Barack Obama administrations.
 Bush’s FCC chairmen opposed net neutrality, but Obama’s second chairman changed directions in 2015 when the commission voted to reclassify broadband as a utility, giving it the ability to create and enforce net neutrality regulations.

 Washington state isn’t alone trying to create net neutrality rules.
-Michael Schutzler, CEO of the Washington Technology Industry, said in an email there are 17 other states considering legislation around the issue and could force the federal government to act.
+Michael Schutzler, CEO of the Washington Technology Industry, said in an email that 17 other states are considering legislation around the issue and could force the federal government to act.

 “States can impose rules that require ISPs to not tier access for consumers or companies.
 They have the jurisdiction to declare what’s fair and what’s not in a state.
 Tiered access to the internet is the core topic of net neutrality.
 If enough states pass net neutrality laws then the US Congress might finally pass rules to standardize nationally,” Schutzler wrote.